braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/manage_app_group/email_settings.md

 {% tabs local %}
 {% tab Custom Footer %}

 For commercial emails, the [CAN-SPAM Act](https://en.wikipedia.org/wiki/CAN-SPAM_Act_of_2003) requires that all commercial emails include an unsubscribe option.
 With the custom footer settings, you are able to remain CAN-SPAM compliant while also customizing your email opt-out footer.
-In order to remain compliant, you must add your custom footer to all emails sent as part of campaigns for this app group.
+In order to remain compliant, you must add your custom footer to all emails sent as part of campaigns for this workspace.

 Note the following requirements when creating a custom footer for your email messaging:
 - Must include an unsubscribe URL and physical mailing address.